 After Melbourne was decommissioned, the Fleet Air Arm ceased fixed-wing combat aircraft operation in 1984, with the final Tracker flight saluting the decommissioned carrier.

 Following the first decommissioning of sister ship HMAS Sydney in 1958, Melbourne became the only aircraft carrier in Australian service.
-Melbourne was unavailable to provide air cover for the RAN for up to four months in every year; as this time was required for refits, refueling, personnel leave, and non-carrier duties, such as the transportation of troops or aircraft.
+Melbourne was unavailable to provide air cover for the RAN for up to four months in every year; as this time was required for refits, refuelling, personnel leave, and non-carrier duties, such as the transportation of troops or aircraft.
 Although one of the largest ships to serve in the RAN, Melbourne was one of the smallest carriers to operate in the post-World War II period.

 As well as an operational aircraft carrier, Melbourne was Flagship of the RAN, a role she received almost immediately following her 1956 arrival in Australia, and fulfilled until her decommissioning in 1982.